falko-org/Falko/README.md

 ## Introduction

 Falko is an open source web application, built on [Ruby on Rails](https://github.com/rails/rails/) (API) and [Vue.js](https://github.com/vuejs/vue).
-Do you want to manage your agile projects, keep all information at one single place and yet do it easily?
+Do you want to manage your agile projects, keep all information in one single place and yet do it easily?
 Falko is the right choice for you.

 ## Installation
 Falko uses Docker and Docker Compose to make the installation process easier. :)